pan-roy/pan-roy.github.io/_posts/2024-03-26-api-upload.md

 Instead of mere data retrieval in our previous tutorials, what if we aimed to automate the process of uploading financial data?

-Xero does support CSV template upload for manual journals.
+Xero supports CSV template upload for manual journals.
 However, what if we could skip the manual import process entirely?

 ![manual journal](assets/manual_journals/manual_journals1.png)
 *"Manual" manual journaling*